ipta/pulsar-clock-corrections/tempo/clock/time_wsrt.dat.md

 2025-09-01 20:38:23.095 - Validation failed: New version of tempo/clock/time_wsrt.dat MJDs differ from old version where they overlap in 5 places
 2025-09-08 20:40:29.445 - Validation failed: New version of tempo/clock/time_wsrt.dat MJDs differ from old version where they overlap in 5 places
 2025-09-15 20:38:14.339 - Validation failed: New version of tempo/clock/time_wsrt.dat MJDs differ from old version where they overlap in 5 places
+2025-09-22 20:40:04.220 - Validation failed: New version of tempo/clock/time_wsrt.dat MJDs differ from old version where they overlap in 5 places
 ```
 [Full log](https://raw.githubusercontent.com/ipta/pulsar-clock-corrections/main/log/tempo/clock/time_wsrt.dat.log)